Don’t worry, this isn’t an existential dilemma…

 I’m James Gurd, the Owner of Digital Juggler.
-I’ve been working in ecommerce for >12 years and made the move to run my own business back in 2009 when I realised how much fun it could be to work direct with Clients instead of through an agency.
+I’ve been working in ecommerce for >15 years and made the move to run my own business back in 2009 when I realised I could deliver better results working direct with Clients instead of within an agency.
 I love what I do and hopefully that shows in the satisfaction of my Clients and the results I deliver.

 I provide ecommerce advice, support & guidance, working with a network of talented freelancers and independent consultants to help Clients find the right skills to deliver projects on time and to budget.
 I work as an extension of your team to help you turn ideas into realistic plans (and use my experience to come up with ideas for you).

 With a background in online/offline marketing & current strength in developing ecommerce strategies, my key skill set is business development.
 I know how to translate brands into sustainable digital channels, using relevant ecommerce techniques to drive acquisition and ensure that retention strategies optimise the investment.
 I have experience with multi-channel, pureplay and start-ups.